-In April 2017, a new parking plan was put into effect and enforced in order to improve public safety throughout the Island.
-Even though 1,700 parking spots were eliminated, parking facilities still exceed demand during peak season.
+In April 2017, a new parking plan was put into effect and enforced to improve public safety throughout the Island.
 The Town previously allowed day visitors to park on both sides of the street, but now, only one side will be available for parking in order to allow for emergency vehicles to easily access the beach or residences.